cloud-act-ai/cost-analysis/README.md

-# FinOps360 Cost Analysis Tool
+# Cloud Spend Management Tool

-A modular Python application for analyzing cloud cost data and generating FinOps reports to identify efficiencies and investments.
+A modular Python application for analyzing cloud cost data and generating reports to identify efficiencies and investments.

 ## Features